 My last traffic ticket in the USA was a "sting" where the principal of an elementary school would step into the crosswalk on the opposite side of the road just a few seconds before I was going through, as the police on a motorcycle was hidden.
 Here cars keep going and pedestrians have to be agressive to get the vehicles to slow down for them.

 Prior to sundown Tess said she wanted to go out at low tide to gather shells.
 I thought she meant shells for decorations, but she meant shells to boil and eat for dinner.
 We went out in a small outrigger (Palm Boat) about a mile offshore to a "sandbar" where Tess and her family gathered shells.
-It was well after sunset, nearly dark, when we returned to dock.
-After dark Kim and Eric swam in the ocean for about 30 minutes.
-There is very little "light pollution" here, so many stars and the milky way were visible, and there was lightening off in the distance.

 When we returned Tess and Tito boiled the shells and made vegetable soup.